|Director’s Message: Howard Backer, MD, MPH, FACEP

 Hard copies of Health and Safety Code, Division 2.5 – commonly referred to as the “EMS Act” – are available in hard copy, while supplies last.

-Complete a request form here.
-Electronic copies are also available for download here.
+Complete a request form (sold out).
+Electronic copies are also available for download (no longer available).

 Community Paramedicine Update

 California’s Community Paramedicine (CP) pilot project met an important milestone on February 19th: the UCLA Center for Prehospital Care, under the direction of Dr. Baxter Larmon, finalized the coordination and delivery of the core CP training program curriculum.

 Delivery of CP curricula relies on faculty comprised of nurses and physician educators who are experienced in educating health care professionals.
 To date, 77 paramedics training at eight locations across California have successfully completed the core CP training program.

 The core training program is composed of 152 instruction hours – 96 classroom based and 56 independent study.
 Before being admitted to the program, a paramedic must first have a minimum of four years field experience and be sponsored by a LEMSA medical director.
 A successful candidate must have 100% attendance, complete all assignments and a cumulative oral exam administered by a medical director.

 Members from UCLA, EMSA and UCSF (independent evaluators) monitor the training curriculum delivery via virtual online accesses as well as on-site visits.